Duet3D/wiki-content/Duet3D_hardware/Accessories/Magnetic_Encoder.md

 ^1^ AS5047D/P sensors are interchangeable in this application.
 ^2^ Max system RPM possible depends on the Duet 3 Expansion 1HCL controller closed loop speed and the maximum motor RPM

+### Limitations on use

+* Keep away from strong external magnetic sources, as they may cause errors in sensor readings.

 ## Supported hardware